mattudakis/ArduinoLEDClock/README.md

 - Solder two wires to the photoresistor and tidy the solder contacts with electrical tape or heat shrink tubing.
 - Using a drill, drill a hole slightly larger than the photoresistor diameter.
 > To prevent damage to the top of the clock, stick some tape over the drilling area.
-- Using a glue gun, glue the photoresistor into the drilled hole ensuring it is flush with the top of the WordClock frame and securely in place.
+- Using a glue gun, glue the photoresistor into the drilled hole ensuring it is flush with the top of the clock frame and securely in place.

 ![Alt text](img/Photoresistor.jpg?raw=true "Title")